 So it’s always better to mention your portfolio or past work samples with your proposal or outreach.
 And even they have not asked for it.

-#7 Hard to findable & contact
+Hard to find & contact

-It will be very hard to appear your name in the search results for the highly competitive terms.
+It will be very hard to appear your name in the search results for highly competitive terms.
 But there are some other variations of it that could be easier.

 For example, it would be difficult to show your name for the following terms: